 Food Blogger Pro Joining the Food Blogger Pro (FBP) community has been a great resource for me.
 Bjork and Lindsay created FBP to share the expertise they have developed in building the Pinch of Yum blog to the point where it has generated over $30,000 in some months.
 In addition to sharing their expertise, FBP is a great way to connect with a network of over 700 food bloggers sharing their questions and insights through a number of well organized forums.
 There are also great instructional videos on topics like Building Traffic, Food Photography, Generating Income, and much more.
-I definitely would say Food Blogger Pro membership is worth the investment of about $25/month for anyone serious about starting a food blog or taking their current blog to another level of success.
-Update: Food Blogger Pro only enrolls new members twice per year.
-Use this link to sign up for the Food Blogger Pro waiting list!
+I definitely would say Food Blogger Pro membership is worth the investment of about $35/month for anyone serious about starting a food blog or taking their current blog to another level of success.

 Tailwind for scheduling Pins Many food bloggers report Pinterest is their number one source of traffic, so I’ve certainly been looking for ways to build my Pinterest influence.
 I realized a few months ago using a tool to schedule my pins was crucial for getting a steady stream of pins to my blog posts out there.
 I tried another tool for awhile, but have been very pleased with Tailwind since I switched to it.
 I like the way I can schedule the same pin to a variety of boards at intervals I set, and they offer great analytics to see which pins are having the most impact.